mathiasbynens/luamin/README.md

-# lua-minify, a Lua minifier written in JavaScript
+# luamin, a Lua minifier written in JavaScript

 Work in progress.